pingcap/docs/tidb-lightning/tidb-lightning-50TB-data-import-best-practices.md

 Conflicts might occur during data validation.
 The error message is "checksum mismatch".
 To resolve this issue, take the following steps:

-1. In the source data, check for conflicted primary keys or unique keys and resolve the conflicts before reimporting.
+1. In the source data, check for conflicted primary keys or unique keys, and resolve the conflicts before reimporting.
 In most cases, this is the most common cause.
 2. Check if the table primary key or unique key definition is reasonable.
 If not, modify the table definition and reimport.
 3. Enable [conflict detection](/tidb-lightning/tidb-lightning-physical-import-mode-usage.md#conflict-detection).